Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/maintain-governance-index.md

 voters - the total number of voting tokens

-electorate - the total number of SOLARs tokens issued in the network
+electorate - the total number of AXCs tokens issued in the network
 ```

 **Super-Majority Approve**